cube3power/atsd/portals/README.md

 # Portals

-A portal is a collection of graphs created with Axibase **Charts** - a declarative charting library designed for time-series visualization.
+Portal is a collection of time-series [widgets](https://axibase.com/products/axibase-time-series-database/visualization/widgets/) created using the [Axibase Charts](https://github.com/axibase/charts#axibase-charts) and presented in a [grid](portal-settings.md#layout) layout.

-The **Charts** library provides a simple yet powerful syntax, closely integrated with the ATSD [data model](https://axibase.com/products/axibase-time-series-database/data-model/), so that even a user with no programming experience can build and deploy real-time dashboards with minimal effort.
+The Axibase Charts library provides a simple yet powerful syntax, closely integrated with the ATSD [data model](https://axibase.com/products/axibase-time-series-database/data-model/), so that even a user with no programming experience can build and deploy real-time dashboards with minimal effort.

 Syntax Examples: